 We will work with local businesses to support employment, create town centres local people can be proud of, encourage greener commerce, nurture a digital transformation and tackle in-work poverty through a more inclusive and fairer economy.

-- Work with businesses, trade unions and other local partners to develop an Inclusive Economy Programme that delivers a vibrant and connected brough, where the local economy looks after people and public investment is targeted to support local jobs and grow local businesses, so everyone shares in the benefits of economic growth through fair pay, secure employment, and progression opportunities in their profession.
+- Working with businesses, trade unions and other local partners to deliver our Inclusive Economy Programme, so that we have a vibrant and connected borough where the local economy looks after people and public investment is targeted to support local jobs and grow local businesses.
+We believe in an economy where everyone shares in the benefits of economic growth through fair pay, secure employment, and progression opportunities in their profession.

-- Reaffirm our commitment to social value programmes and the principles of community wealth building by using procurement to support local employment opportunities and grow businesses in local supply chains.
+- Reaffirming our commitment to social value programmes and the principles of community wealth building by using procurement to support local employment opportunities and grow businesses in local supply chains.

-- Provide direct support to people through our Business Support Team to help set up cooperatives and other models of enterprise and ownership, to encourage the sharing wealth and resources across local communities.
+- Providing direct support to people through our Business Support Team to help set up cooperatives and other models of enterprise and ownership, to encourage the sharing of wealth and resources across local communities.

-- Provide support to key strategic sectors in our borough including manufacturing, energy, logistics, finance, retail, hospitality, culture and care through skills support, infrastructure investment, innovation, and supply chain development.
+- Providing support to key strategic sectors in our borough including manufacturing, energy, logistics, finance, retail, hospitality, culture and care through skills support, infrastructure investment, innovation, and supply chain development.

-- Increase support for the rural economy in areas like business networks, the visitor economy, greater digital connectivity, tackling rural poverty, building more affordable housing, access to services and accessible transport.
+- Increasing support for the rural economy in areas like business networks, the visitor economy, greater digital connectivity, tackling rural poverty, building more affordable housing, access to services and accessible transport.

-- Work with local firms to promote employment schemes including apprenticeships, traineeships, and other Government-led programmes where appropriate.
+- Working with local firms to promote employment schemes including apprenticeships, traineeships, and other programmes where appropriate.

-- Provide employment support for those from older age groups, who might previously have been self-employed, and who might never have faced unemployment before.
+- Providing employment support for those from older age groups, who might previously have been self-employed, and who might never have faced unemployment before.

-- Support young people at risk of not being in education, employment and training, including young adults with Learning Disabilities who need support to transition into employment.
+- Supporting young people at risk of not being in education, employment and training, including young adults with Learning Disabilities who need support to transition into employment.

-- Work with the Local Enterprise Partnership to deliver the Accelerate programme and encourage local businesses to reskill and upskill employees.
+- Working with the Local Enterprise Partnership to deliver the Accelerate programme and encourage local businesses to reskill and upskill employees.

-- Through the digital skills partnership we will work with businesses and training providers to develop digital skills and enable them to take full advantage of new digital technologies.
+- Through the digital skills partnership we are working with businesses and training providers to develop digital skills and enable them to take full advantage of new digital technologies.

-- Develop a package of support for employers to secure improved workforce wellbeing.
+- Developing a package of support for employers to secure improved workforce wellbeing.